kwaroran/docs/srp/lua.md

 ## Functions

 You can use the following functions in the lua script.
-Every function must be called with the `triggerId` as the first argument for security reasons. you can get the `triggerId` from the callback function.
+Every function except `log` must be called with the `triggerId` as the first argument for security reasons. you can get the `triggerId` from the callback function.

-All functions except `setChatVar`, `getChatVar`, `setState`, `getState` would not work in editDisplay event.
+All functions except `setChatVar`, `getChatVar`, `setState`, `getState`, `log` would not work in editDisplay event.

+### `log(message)`

+Log the message to the console. unlike `print`, this outputs as a JSON format, making arrays and objects display correctly in the devtools console.

 ### `setChatVar(triggerId, key, value)`